al-mi-pio/alpimi-planner-backend/Test/Plan/Subgroup.md

   Check if returns a subgroup when a valid token is provided

 - [GetSubgroupThrowsNotFoundErrorWhenWrongUserTokenIsGiven()](../Entities/ESubgroup/SubgroupController.test.cs) - **integrity**
-  Check if returns an error when a schedule is inaccessible for user
+  Check if returns an error when a group is inaccessible for user

 - [GetSubgroupThrowsNotFoundWhenWrongIdIsGiven()](../Entities/ESubgroup/SubgroupController.test.cs) - **integrity**
   Check if returns no days off when wrong id is provided